 Glassdoor is a website where current and former employees can review workplaces.
 Several years back I was working for AVG Technologies (now Avast Software) and they were in the process of becoming a listed company on the NYSE.
 AVG’s Glassdoor score had always been below average which doesn’t look good for potential investors or employees, so miraculously hundreds of 5-star reviews came flooding in from employees – problem solved:

-How to combat the untrustworthy review system
+How to combat the fake online review system

 With so many reviews biased by selection/population, incentives or outright faked – what can you do about it?